-Sage, thyme, and nutty, flavorful browned butter make these biscuits extra-special, and they're easier than you might think.
-Browning the butter takes just a few minutes, then it's just a matter of chopping the herbs and making the biscuits.
+Sage, thyme, and nutty, flavorful browned butter make these biscuits extra special and they're easier to make than you might think.
+Browning the butter takes just a few minutes and then it's just a matter of chopping the herbs and combining the ingredients.

-The herbs steep in the brown butter as it cools, then the mixture is stirred into the dry ingredients, making a soft dough for perfect biscuits.
+The herbs steep in the brown butter as it cools, then the mixture is stirred into the dry ingredients, making soft dough for perfect, flaky biscuits.

 - 6 tablespoons unsalted butter

 - Optional: 1 teaspoon fresh thyme (chopped)

 Have an inch or two of cool water ready in the sink or in a large baking pan (large enough to set the hot saucepan in to cool).

 In a saucepan over medium heat, melt the butter.
 Cook, stirring constantly until you begin to see the sediment browning on the bottom or along the sides of the pan.
 Keep cooking, stirring, just until the sediment is a nice rich brown.
 Don't let it burn.
 Remove the pan from the heat and set in the large baking pan or sink with cool water to keep the butter from cooking more.